-Recursively break down the proposed project starting from the highest level specifications spanning a complete 1-2 term period down to individual atomic steps spanning days to at most a week.
+Recursively break down the proposed project starting from the highest level specifications spanning the complete research period down to individual atomic steps spanning days to at most a week.
 At each level of hierarchy, specify:

-- What goals do you need to achieve?
+- What capabilities does your system need to achieve?

-- What are the specific questions that you will answer?
+- What are the specific academic questions that this will answer?

-- What deliverables will you produce to indicate that the above goals have been achieved?
+- What deliverables will you produce to indicate that the above capabilities have been achieved?

 - These must be specific, concrete nouns.

-- How do these deliverables prove that the goals have been met?
+- How do these deliverables prove that the capabilities have been met?

 - What tasks are necessary to generate those deliverables?

-- Be sure to include dependencies --- which goals are necessary to have completed before starting each task?
+- Be sure to include dependencies --- which (earlier) capabilities must your system be capable of in order for you to start each task?

-Distill the entire hierarchy into a list of weekly milestones.
-What will you need to achieve by when in order to attain your goal for the end of the project on time?
+Distill the entire hierarchy into a list of weekly or shorter milestones.
+What will you need to achieve by when in order to attain your objectives for the end of the project on time?

 Keep in mind that these capabilities, deliverables, and tasks are all distinct characterizations of required research.
 Tasks are verbs that you as the engineer must fulfill.
 They are done in order to enable your engineered system to accomplish its desired capabilities.
 In order for your system to achieve a single capability, you may need to execute several subtasks; each of your subtasks may have required your system to have accomplished a sub-capability enabling an incremental update in its abilities.
 The collection of deliverables should be sufficient for someone who hasn't seen you working to certify that your capabilities have been met, and your system can in fact achieve the prescribed abilities.
 When generating deliverables, keep in mind that one data point does not indicate a trend, and appropriate statistical rigor should be applied to the presented results.
 Try to address counterfactuals, edge cases, and competing explanations in your deliverables.